-WVU Continuing and Professional Education offers the following courses in the Law & Legal field.
+WVU Continuing Professional Education offers the following courses in the Law & Legal fields.

 Advanced Paralegal Certificate Course